Evert75/Think_in_Balance/README.md

 # Thinking_in_Balance
 Research Paper Implementation

 Balancing cognitive load across human-AI teams using Cognitive Load Theory and BDI (Brain Dominance Instrument) thinking styles quadrants.

-We draw inspiration from the Paper2Agent approach, which wraps core functionalities of research papers into modular “tools” that an AI agent can invoke.
+ABSTRACT: This simulation model demonstrates how an AI could act as a “cognitive load balancer,” assigning and redistributing tasks based on cognitive style and each person’s current effort.

 ------------------------------------------------------------------------------------------------------------------------------------